Signed in as:

 Text when you are on your way for pick up or drop off with a time indication...... ( example is "Be there in 15 minutes" )

-When you arrive please pull up to the numbered parking spots and text us what spot you are in and wait for directions and turn to pull down.
+When you arrive please pull up to the numbered parking spots up top and text us what spot you are in and wait for directions and turn to pull down.
 We will then text you this message

 Reopening Alaska’s businesses is vital to the state’s economic well-being, and to the ability of Alaskans to provide for their families.
 At the same time, everyone shares in the obligation to keep Alaska safe and continue to combat the spread of COVID-19.
 As a result, businesses and employees must, to the extent reasonably feasible, continue to take reasonable care to protect their staff and operations during this pandemic.
 Meanwhile, all Alaskans have an obligation to help promote public health and fight this pandemic by continuing to follow public health guidance regarding sanitizing, handwashing, and use of face masks.
 Those that are at high risk of infection are encouraged to continue to self-quarantine, to the extent possible, and strictly follow social distancing mandates and advisories.